MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

 ![Global feedback form](media/feedback/feedback-global-dialog.png)

 Users also have the option to send their query and other diagnostic info, along with the category and comments, to Microsoft.
 Diagnostic info will include some personal data such as a user identifier.
 [Learn more](https://privacy.microsoft.com/en-US/privacystatement) about privacy and how we protect this data.
-The diagnostic data contains the most critical bits of information that Microsoft needs to use the feedback item for product improvement.
+The diagnostic data contains the most critical information that Microsoft needs to use the feedback item for product improvement.

 Most feedback submissions appear in the [Feedback](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/feedback) section of the Microsoft Search admin center.
 Feedback sent with the **I want to suggest an internal link** category appears as a suggested bookmark in the [Bookmarks](https://admin-ignite.microsoft.com/Adminportal/Home#/MicrosoftSearch/bookmarks) section and can be seen by filtering on **Suggested** status.